AtsushiSakai/vip/README.md

 # vip
-A vim like CLI editor in Python
+A vim like CUI editor in Python